 If you are looking to travel from Ipoh to Langkawi by train, there are a few ways you can go about planning your journey.

-This Intercity Train service has been cancelled from 19th May 2016.
+Please note all Intercity Train services have been cancelled from 19th May 2016.

 From this date you will now have to take the new fast Electric Trains (ETS) to Alor Setar or Arau.

-The railway station in Alor Setar is located around 10 minutes walk away from the city centre.
+From the railway station in Alor Setar you can either take a taxi or walk around 10 minutes into the city centre.

-From here you can catch a cheap and regular local bus, or taxi (from the station) to the ferry terminal at Kuala Kedah which is approximately 15 kilometres away.
+From here you can catch a cheap and regular local bus to the ferry terminal at Kuala Kedah which is approximately 15 kilometres away.

 Ferries from Kuala Kedah leave every hour or so from 7 in the morning until 7 in the evening.